Sherlock Holmes: Pistols

 Holmes and Watson often carry pistols with them to confront criminals—in Watson's case, his old service weapon (probably a Mark III Adams revolver, issued to British troops during the 1870s).
-Holmes and Watson shoot the eponymous hound in The Hound of the Baskervilles, and in "The Adventure of the Empty House" Watson pistol-whips Colonel Sebastian Moran.
+Holmes and Watson shoot the eponymous hound in The Hound of the Baskervilles, and in "The Adventure of the Empty House", Watson pistol-whips Colonel Sebastian Moran.
 In "The Problem of Thor Bridge", Holmes uses Watson's revolver to solve the case through an experiment.

 Other weapons

 As a gentleman, Holmes often carries a stick or cane.
-He is described by Watson as an expert at singlestick, and uses his cane twice as a weapon.
-In A Study in Scarlet, Watson describes Holmes as an expert swordsman, and in "The Gloria Scott" the detective says he practised fencing while at university.
-In several stories ("A Case of Identity", "The Red-Headed League", "The Adventure of the Six Napoleons") Holmes wields a riding crop, described in the latter story as his "favourite weapon".
+He is described by Watson as an expert at singlestick, and uses his cane thrice as a weapon.
+In A Study in Scarlet, Watson describes Holmes as an expert swordsman, and in "The Gloria Scott", the detective says he practised fencing while at university.
+In several stories ("A Case of Identity", "The Red-Headed League", "The Adventure of the Six Napoleons"), Holmes wields a riding crop, described in the latter story as his "favourite weapon".